nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-02/lab/README.md

 # LAB: Classes, Inheritance, Functional Programming

 In this lab, you will be doing your first "refactoring", which is the process of rewriting working code to use new frameworks or structures.
-You'll refactor an exported constructor function exported into a Class, keeping the functionality (and the interface) exactly the same.
+You'll refactor a constructor function into a Class, keeping the functionality (and the interface) exactly the same.

 ## Requirements